the Bonner County Daily Bee, 1/27/01

 and his candy-apple red Volkswagen covered with

-colorful advertisements have
+colorful advertisements have become the ubiquitous

-become the ubiquitous symbol of his product,
+symbol of his product, appearing at grand-openings

 special events throughout North Idaho.